 If you're having trouble downloading files, your browser may be opening them instead.
 There are two methods you can use:

-I don't recommend the last option for most users, as it can be confusing where to go, and each browser is different.
+I don't recommend the third option for most users, as it can be confusing where to go, and each browser is different.
 If you'd prefer, we can send the documentation to you via electronic attachment.
 Contact Jared for this service.

 The following list will be the documents and the various formats.
 The first in the nested list will be the document (I.E. percent codes) and the sublist will contain the formats and the size of the file (I.E. PCT BRF 5kb).
 Each line item will be similar to the example shown within this paragraph.